MyatKyawKaung/Zui_Cheatsheet/ZUI_PCAP_Investigation_Cheatsheet.md

 This cheatsheet is for offline/passive PCAP analysis in Zui using Zeek, Suricata, and Zed queries.

-Important safety rule:
-Do not browse, curl, ping, resolve, authenticate to, or otherwise contact suspicious domains, IPs, URLs, FTP servers, or C2 infrastructure observed in a PCAP.
-Treat the PCAP as evidence and keep analysis passive/offline.

 ## 1. Basic Zui Workflow

 1. Open Zui.